 As for how the flip flop got its American name?
 The term flip flops, as applied to what was then primarily beach wear, found its way into the general American vernacular in the 70s, that ultimate cool decade when music was loud, funky and irreverent; clothes were breaking all the rules; and hair was long and bouncy or big and bold.
 Fittingly, the term flip flops emerged...and stuck.
 Why wouldn't it?
 It so accurately describes the unmistakable "flap, flap, flap" sound the shoes make when the wearer walks.
 Besides, some words are just fun to say and flip flops is one (or is it two?) of them!

 Where to Wear Flip Flops

 Today, appropriate or not, you can find the ultimate in comfort-wear "blinged out" in their dressiest incarnation, attending formal affairs (wedding reception or meeting POTUS) or you find them down to their basic form: a staple on the beaches, flapping around resort towns, or even presented as gifts to the wedding guests at a beachfront wedding - just a simple plastic or cloth thong between the toes and you are styling.
 Anyway or anywhere you wear them, they are a pedicurist’s dream showcase.

-One bride I know handed out flip flops to each guests at her Laguna Beach wedding reception so that they could dance the night away in comfort.
-One bride with a Laguna Beach wedding ditched her beautiful, elegant, designer, six inch heels for a pair of flip flops as the night went splendidly on.
+Brides distribute flip flops to guests so they can dance the night away in comfort.
+One bride with a Laguna Beach wedding ditched her beautiful, elegant, designer, six inch heels for a pair of flip flops as the festivities .

 Few items have an easier, more straight forward design than flip flops.
 It’s a mere thong strap between the toes, attached to a slab of something - rubber, bamboo, hemp, wood, or whatever.
 Yet, they are sold in a myriad of styles and have any number of designer names attached to them.
 The styles are suitable for male or female, young or old.
 There are even DIYs on how to make and decorate the thong to make a pair of flip flops uniquely your design.
 That's the ultimate in customization.